isaac-sim/IsaacLab/docs/source/features/ray.rst

   # should list clusterpolicies.nvidia.com
   kubectl get crds | grep nvidia

 2.)
-Create the KubeRay cluster.
+Create the KubeRay cluster and an MLFlow server for receiving logs that your cluster has access to.
 This can be done automatically for Google GKE,
-    where instricutions are included in the following creation file.
+    where instructions are included in the following creation file.
 More than once cluster can be created at once.
-Each cluster can have heterogeneous resources if so desired.
+Each cluster can have heterogeneous resources if so desired, although only
+    For other cloud services, the ``kuberay.yaml.ninja`` will be similar to that of Google's.

 .. dropdown:: source/standalone/workflows/ray/launch.py
   :icon: code